 If your pup is normally a great sleeper and suddenly starts freaking out at night, it could be a symptom of a physical problem.

 In fact, your dog is more likely to notice something like joint pain or soreness in his body only when it’s time to settle down and rest.

-So when he just can’t get comfortable, it’s time to see a vet and determine what could be causing the problem.
-If he whimpers and whines like he’s in pain, then definitely see a vet right away.
+So, when he just can’t get comfortable, it’s time to see a vet and determine what could be causing it.
+If your pup whimpers and whines like he’s in pain, then definitely see a vet right away.

 8. Weather Changes

 Dogs are more sensitive to changes in the weather than humans.

 Some believe that they can even feel electromagnetic changes in the air when it storms, and that rain can cause them actual physical discomfort due to the static electricity in the air.

 If you live somewhere with frequent rain or severe weather, this could be what’s keeping your dog up at night.

 Talking about superpowers, dogs also have extremely good hearing, and they may be hearing things in the night that you can’t.